-Choosing a DAW that fits your Home Recording Studio Workflow
+Do you find it difficult to choose a DAW that fits your workflow in your Home Recording Studio?

 I think many of you still have an old tape recorder somewhere at home right?